 Especially in the morning hours, you should expect to be at the testing site no more than 20 minutes and most likely less than that.
 The actual self-swabbing takes less than one minute.

 There is no quarantine or isolation required on the day you participate in pool testing.
 If we learn that you are included in a positive pool, we will contact you via email and ask that you begin a precautionary self-isolation until we can identify which specific member(s) of the pool have tested positive.
 Once we have identified the positive individual(s) we will contact you again to update you about your status.
 Self-isolation requires you to remain in your residence and refrain from having visitors and/or visiting anyone else.
 You must not attend in-person classes or work shifts, visit the Student Life Center, or participate in any other group activity or social gatherings during the self-isolation period.
-You may still pick up a meal, but you are encouraged to limit contact with others to the greatest extent possible during your self-isolation.
+You may leave your room to get grab-n-go meals, but you should go by yourself and not eat in a dining hall or any other common spaces.

 We expect to receive initial pool test results 24 to 48 hours after you participate in pool testing.
-If you are included in a positive pool, you will receive an email notification regarding the need to observe the precautionary self-isolation.
+You will receive an email notification letting you know whether your pool is negative or positive.
+If you are included in a positive pool, you will be given instructions regarding the need to observe the precautionary self-isolation.
 Additional “reflex testing” will then be conducted on the individual samples contained in positive pools.
 Reflex test results will be received in another 24 to 36 hours.
 If the reflex test results indicate that your individual sample is positive for COVID-19, you will be contacted directly by Student Health Service or Human Resources Office staff.
 Individuals identified as negative through the reflex test will also receive an email update indicating permission to conclude the precautionary self-isolation period.

 Individuals testing positive for COVID-19 should avoid participating in testing for 90 days following the initial positive test date.
 If this applies to you and you are selected for pool testing, email covidscreening@cortland.edu and inform us that you will not be participating.